Whistory

 Whistology

-In group 1 below, the first whistle has a cast top and the mouthpiece appears very early, or at least is an older part.
 The disc is particularly unusual.
-It is cast and incomplete, that is, it is cut across the front edge of the window, then is has another piece perpendicular downwards
+It is cast and incomplete, that is, it is cut across the front edge of the window, then it has another piece perpendicular downwards

 On page 45 of More Whistles the picture of Acme rounds features a wider model with square windows.
 The second whistle from the left pictured here is a larger model with a half round window.
 Furthermore, there is no disc, but a very truncated wedge.
 Half the depth of the usual wedge.
 The beveled mouthpiece is machine rolled typical of James Hudson.

 Group 2 starts off with the whistle pictured in More Whistles noted by Gilchrist as made by James Hudson.
-This helps serve as a bench mark as James died in 1889.
+This helps serve as a benchmark as James died in 1889.

 There are some surprises once we look inside of these.
 No surprise is that they all have Hudson’s patent stamped on the discs.

 Three of the four are Acme Registered, however the one with the cast mouthpiece, which would seem to be older is not registered and as a trademark would be 1927.
-However, it does have patent 435 stamped on it, placing it in the group of 1885 to 1889
+However, it does have patent 435 stamped on it, placing it in the group of 1885 to 1889.

 3rd from the left is a real surprise.
-It is an Acme round in most respects, except it is also a GSW with two windows.
+It is an Acme round in most respects, except it is also a tubular whistle with two windows.
 Add to this that each window is different.
 One window is wide typical of Hudson windows.
 The other window is half round.
 The mouthpiece opening appears to be machined yet has a thin liner trimming the inside edge.

 Lastly only the fourth whistle from the left appears to be ‘typical’.

 The next whistle is a ‘breakout’ of the other acme rounds.
 We give it special attention.
+Possibly an experimental ‘rough’ example.
+Special thanks to James Guttridge.

 Group 3 has round cast knops.
-The 1st from the left is stamped Hudson’s patent on the disc, the other two do no. All have different shaped mouth pieces, and each has tines still toward the mouthpiece like (d) in CPWs.
+The 1st from the left is stamped Hudson’s patent on the disc, the other two do not.
+All have different shaped mouth pieces, and each has tines still toward the mouthpiece like (d) in CPWs.
 Circa 1890s.

 Group 4 features two-piece ringed tops circa 1098 to 1922.
 Interestingly the 1st on the left still has the Hudson’s patent stamp on the disc and both still have the tines toward the mouthpiece.
 In fact, the tines point towards the mouthpiece typical on all Acme rounds.
 They never reverse direction and point up to the top as in tube shaped whistles.